-So far as we are concerned, badgers do have a cuddly image, but can be exceptionally red in tooth and claw.
-However, that is true of many wild species - including, it has to be said, the human species.
+So far as we are concerned, badgers do have a cuddly image, but can be red in tooth and claw.
+However, that is true of many wild species - including humans.

-Our objective is to educate people about badgers and how they can best live natural lives in their preferred habitats.
+Our objective is to educate people about badgers and how they can live their best natural lives in their preferred habitats.

 Badgerland have always been and will remain an independent organisation.

 We are not a mouthpiece for any particular viewpoint or organisation.

 We are not recipients of any subsidies or grants that might seek to alter or remove our independent viewpoint.

 We have not received any funding from DEFRA or the NFU or Natural England.